Sikerdebaard/income-tax-optimizer/README.md

-# Optimizing Income Tax Returns in the Netherlands for 2022 by Analyzing its Gradient
+# Optimizing Joint Posts on the Income Tax Returns in the Netherlands for 2022 by Analyzing its Gradient

 ![Image of the page verdelen on the belastingdienst website](images/verdelen.jpg)